Zul Ariffin

-Zulkifli bin Ariffin, also known as Zul Ariffin is a Malaysian actor, stuntman, and model.
+Zulkifli bin Ariffin (born 25 October 1986), also known as Zul Ariffin, is a Malaysian actor, stuntman, and model.
 He began his acting career in 2008 with a supporting role in the drama series Awan Dania and later moved on to the lead role as Inspector Ashraf in RTM's longest-running police drama series, Gerak Khas until the drama was suspended in 2011.
 He made his film debut as ASP Zam in the film Evolusi KL Drift 2 in 2010.

 His name first came to the public's attention through his collaboration with Ayda Jebat in Rindu Awak 200% which aired on Slot Akasia TV3.
 The success of this drama led to his second collaboration with Ayda through the drama M.A.I.D on Astro Ria.
 Through the 26th Malaysian Film Festival, he won the Male Hope Actor award for his performance in the film Penanggal.

+Early life

+He was born on 25 October 1986 in Taiping, Perak and the youngest of four siblings to his parents, Ariffin Hassan and Robiah Nasir, he has two sisters and one brother and is of mixed Malay and Dutch blood.
+He aspired to become a member of the Royal Malaysian Navy (TLDM) but unfortunately he was not eligible due to a broken shoulder injury.
+He left his hometown in Taiping to find work in the capital Kuala Lumpur and was offered a job as a barista at a cafe called Dome Café in the capital, at the age of 18.
+He then took a modeling course and began participating in several fashion shows and commercials.